bm narragansett green office rachel parcell

 3. Benjamin Moore Hale Navy

 Perhaps the most popular navy blue paint color of all time, BM Hale Navy is a true classic!
-Hale Navy is a very dark, subdued, and sophisticated blue that looks as great on cabinetry as it does on walls.
+Hale Navy is a subdued, and sophisticated dark blue with subtle green undertones that keep it from ever looking purple.
+This popular moody paint color looks as great on cabinetry as it does on walls.
 Best in rooms that get ample light, to allow the blue to shine through.
 If you need something slightly less dark or more saturated, some great alternatives are SW Naval or BM Old Navy.
 Get a peel-and-stick sample sheet of Hale Navy HERE.

 hale navy office built-ins